 If you are not familiar with the FoR codes in your research area, we suggest the following procedure for deciding on which ones to use.
 As noted above, we want the codes to match your research project's research area rather than the research methodology.

-- Obtain the complete list of all FoR codes; for example, from the Australian Bureau of Statistics ANZSRC FoR 2008 website.
+- Obtain the complete list of all ANZSRC FoR codes; for example, from the Classification Codes page on the ARC website, or from you local University's intranet.

 - Identify the research project or projects that your Nectar allocation is going to support.
 (Some Nectar allocations are for shared infrastructure that may support multiple research projects.)

 - Identify the FoR code divisions (two digit codes) that match the project or projects' areas of research or study.
-The current (ANZSRC FoR 2008) division list is as follows:
+The ANZSRC FoR 2020 division list is as follows:

 - For each selected 2 digit division, consult the full list to find the 4 digit groups that correspond to the research area.